 Make sure to bring the essentials with you so you don’t end up paying high prices.

-Lincoln Road Mall:
+Lincoln Road Mall: (Things to do in Miami)

-This is a mile long pedestrian only road in the downtown Miami area.
+Lincoln Road is a mile long pedestrian only road in the downtown Miami area.
 It has an incredible number of shops, restaurants and galleries.
 It is basically the Miami version of the 3rd street Promenade in Santa Monica, just a lot bigger.
 If you’re a shopper, you will definitely enjoy doing so.
 Federico was happy as there is a Superdry store there as well as Adidas.
 For me, it was more about the people watching and drinking sangria :-).
 I probably wouldn’t have put this on the list, l found it okay, but not impressive.

 As lovers of street art, we found the Wynwood Walls and the whole district very impressive.
 There sure is a lot of talent out there.
 There are works from over 50 artists from sixteen countries scattered all around the Wynwood Walls area.
 This has extended outside the walls itself, and entire buildings have become works of art.